se4ai2324-uniba/MusicExpress/README.md

 - **[Performance & Load Testing](src/locust/README.md)**: Locust
 - **[Resource & Performance Monitoring](src/api/README.md#resource--performance-monitoring)**: Prometheus and Grafana (details are in the last section of the linked README)
 - **[Data Drifts Monitoring](src/tests/DataDrift/README.md)**: Deepchecks

-## Cloud Deployment

-We selected Azure as cloud provider to deploy our services, available [here](musicexpress.azurewebsites.net).

-## Uptime Monitoring

-We use **Better Uptime** to monitor the status of our website.
-Check the current status at [our status page](https://musicexpress.betteruptime.com/).

 ## Citation